sauce-archives/help/docs/tools/appium/reference.md

 <h4 id="update-suite">Update Suite</h4>

 Use this method to update the properties of a suite.
-Set frameworkVersion to "LATEST" if you want to use the latest available version.

 {% highlight javascript %}
 PUT https://app.testobject.com:443/api/rest/appium/v1/suites/{suite_id}